Centennial (album)

-Centennial is an instrumental LP released in 1984 by John Stewart, a former member of the Kingston Trio.
+Centennial is an instrumental LP released in 1984 by John Stewart, a former member of The Kingston Trio.
 This album is produced by Stewart and he also plays all instruments.
-The album was released on Stewart's own label "Homecoming Records".
+The album was released on Stewart's own label Homecoming Records.
 It is also the first part of his "American Journey" series, the others being The Last Campaign, The Trio Years and An American Folk Song Anthology.

-The album was reissued on CD on the label "Laserlight" in 1991 as "American Sketches".
-Selection from Centennial was also released on the 1984 "Homecoming Records" sampler The Gathering.
+The album was reissued on the CD label Laserlight in 1991 as "American Sketches" using different cover art.
+Two titles from this album were also released in different versions on the 1984 Homecoming Records sampler The Gathering.